 Your room probably has a "hospitality tray" with the fixings for tea and coffee making.
 Most of the time, these have a few packets of shortbread or ginger snaps.
 They're included in the price of your room (unlike the goodies in the mini-bar), so if you don't eat them, you might as well take them with you.
 Ditto if there's a bowl of fruit.

-All right, this is a last resort.
-But it's still worth thinking about for taking the edge off your appetite on the road without wasting money for snacks.
+This is the last resort, but it's still worth thinking about to take the edge off your appetite on the road without wasting money on snacks.